Pay a Citation

 6. Pay for Metered Spaces

-Meters must be paid and current in order for the vehicle to be legally parked.
-UND Permits are not valid in meter spaces, and the meter must be paid.
+Passport Parking and Metered zones must be paid and current in order for the vehicle to be legally parked.

 9. Be Mindful of How You Park